 About Silicon Valley Community Foundation

 The merger of Community Foundation Silicon Valley and Peninsula Community Foundation took effect on January 1, 2007, creating Silicon Valley Community Foundation, a catalyst and leader for innovative solutions to the region’s most challenging problems.
 Serving all of San Mateo and Santa Clara counties, the new community foundation is among the largest community foundations in the nation, with more than $1.9 billion in assets under management and 1,500 philanthropic funds.
 In a region known for innovation in business and technology as well as philanthropy, the new community foundation will address local needs and support Silicon Valley’s charitable giving to causes locally, nationally and around the globe.
-The integration marks the first merger of equals involving two of the country’s leading community foundations and sets new precedent in the philanthropic sector.
+The integration marks the first merger of equals involving two of the country’s leading community foundations and sets a new precedent in the philanthropic sector.
 Find out more at www.siliconvalleycf.org.

 About Joint Venture: Silicon Valley Network

 Established in 1993, Joint Venture provides analysis and action on issues affecting the Silicon Valley economy and quality of life.
-The organization brings together established and emerging leaders—from business, government, academia, labor, and the broader community—to spotlight issues, launch projects, and work toward innovative solutions.
+The organization brings together established and emerging leaders—from business, government, academia, labor and the broader community—to spotlight issues, launch projects and work toward innovative solutions.